Hellboy (2004 film): Writing

 The film is loosely based on the debut comic Hellboy: Seed of Destruction.
 While writing the script, Del Toro researched occult Nazi philosophies and used them as a reference for the film's opening scene.
-In an early version of the script, the gyroscope portal was described being made out of rails that formed into pentagrams, hexagrams, and inverted stars to illustrate the film's magic and occult elements.
+In an early version of the script, the gyroscope portal was described as being made out of rails that formed into pentagrams, hexagrams and inverted stars to illustrate the film's magic and occult elements.
 Del Toro chose to alter the origin from the comic to give main characters interconnected origins.

-Labyrinths became a motif for the film to represent Hellboy's conflict of "choosing the right path."
+Labyrinths became a motif for the film to represent Hellboy's conflict of "choosing the right path".
 This was reflected in the film's opening titles.
-Del Toro felt that labyrinths represent the film's themes regarding "choices and taking different turns and choosing different destinies," Del Toro stated, "A labyrinth, it is said, is not a place to be lost, but a place to find yourself."
+Del Toro felt that labyrinths represent the film's themes regarding "choices and taking different turns and choosing different destinies," Del Toro stated, "A labyrinth, it is said, is not a place to be lost, but a place to find yourself".
 Del Toro chose to add context to the BPRD logo by rooting the film's version in Catholic mythology by adding archangels in Broom's office.
 Del Toro wrote Hellboy's dialogue with Perlman in mind for the role, prior to casting him.
 Del Toro noted that he tried to emulate Jack Kirby and Harryhausen's action style for the film's action scenes.

 Hellboy's gun was given the name "Samaritan" for the film to illustrate the BPRD's techno-magic.
-Del Toro approached the love story with a reverse Beauty and the Beast approach, stating, "I wanted the beauty to turn into a beast in the end to fully assume her mortal gifts... and when she accepts herself for what she is, a monster, then she can love the monster [Hellboy]."
-The idea of Hellboy spying on Liz and Myers was originally written for a separate script titled Meat Market, A Love Story.
-While Broom's death happened early in the comics, Del Toro wished to delay it to have audiences become attached to the character and "make it painful to lose that character."
+Del Toro approached the love story with a reverse "Beauty and the Beast" approach, stating, "I wanted the beauty to turn into a beast in the end to fully assume her mortal gifts... and when she accepts herself for what she is, a monster, then she can love the monster [Hellboy]".
+The idea of Hellboy spying on Liz Sherman and John Myers was originally written for a separate script titled Meat Market, A Love Story.
+While Professor Trevor "Broom" Bruttenholm's death happened early in the comics, del Toro wished to delay it to have audiences become attached to the character and "make it painful to lose that character".

 Pre-production

 Aside from working with Perlman before, Del Toro chose him for the title role because he felt Perlman could deliver subtlety and nuance with makeup.
 Vin Diesel was linked to the role when the film was being proposed at Universal Pictures, and Jeremy Renner was offered the "title role" but turned it down due to having no attachment to the source material.
 Del Toro assigned his real life friend, Santiago Segura, to play the train driver who assaults Hellboy.
 David Hyde Pierce was hired to provide the voice for Abe Sapien due to Pierce being a "bigger name" and having a "more recognizable sound".
-Pierce refused to take credit, perform press tours, or attend the premiere out of respect for Doug Jones.
+Pierce refused to take credit, perform press tours or attend the premiere out of respect for Doug Jones.